hhc2tech/SignalProcessing/README.md

 # SignalProcessing
 Generating waves, calculating FFT of them.
+UI provided in Windows Froms.

 Currently app allows to generate sine waves with customization of their properties.
 There is also a view of used frequencies shown, FFT is calculated using https://numerics.mathdotnet.com/